Skip to main content

 On November 3, 2025—one week before CMMC Phase 1 enforcement began—Microsoft announced a new licensing tier for GCC High that was designed specifically for small defense contractors seeking a cost-effective path to CMMC compliance: Microsoft 365 Business Premium.

-At approximately $22 per user/month, this license is up to 40% cheaper than the next tier up for GCC High.
 For component manufacturers, service providers, and other small to mid-sized DIB organizations that were previously priced out of GCC High, this changes the game significantly.

 What Is Microsoft 365 GCC High Business Premium?